The anonymization problem in social networks: Preliminaries

-For a graph and an anonymity measure $M$, two nodes $v,w \in V$ are equivalent if $M(v) = M(w)$.
-Two such nodes are said to be in the same \emph{equivalence class}, denoted $eq_M(v)$ for a node $v$.
-A node is $k$-anonymous if $|eq_M(v)| = k$.
-We say that $P_M$ denotes the partition of nodes into equivalence classes using measure $M$.
-When choosing $k=2$, the anonymity of a graph can be summarized using the metric of \emph{uniqueness}.
-This is defined as the fraction of unique nodes in the network, as shown in Equation~\ref{eq:uniqueness}.

-Additionally, we denote the set of unique edges, i.e., edges for which at least one of the nodes is unique, as follows.
+We say that two nodes $v,w \in V$ are equivalent according to anonymity measure $M$ if they have the same signature: $M(v) = M(w)$.
+We then say that these nodes belong to the same \emph{equivalence class}, denoted $eq_M(v)$ for a node $v$.
+A node is $k$-anonymous if $|eq_M(v)| \geq k$.
+We let $P_M$ denote the partition of node set $V$ into equivalence classes using measure $M$.
+When $k=2$, the anonymity of a graph can be summarized using \emph{uniqueness}, defined as the fraction of unique nodes in the network with respect to measure $M$, as shown in Equation~\ref{eq:uniqueness}.
+Given this paper's focus on $k=2$, in this context network anonymity is simply $1 - U(G)$.
+For later use, Equation~\ref{eq:unique-edges} also defines the set of \emph{unique edges} as the edges incident to at least one unique node.

-\subsubsection{Alteration operations}
+\subsubsection{Alteration operations.}

-When anonymizing a graph, the aim is to make as many nodes as possible $k$-anonymous, given a chosen measure for anonymity, by means of graph alterations.
-Applying these alterations results in an anonymized graph $G' = (V', E')$.
-We experiment with the three edge alteration operations listed below.
-It should be noted that in many downstream tasks where the objective is to classify a particular aspect of a node, or to cluster nodes, operations that add or delete nodes are often not desired.
-Therefore, we do not consider node deletion or addition.
-Moreover, as preliminary experiments in Section~\ref{sub:ops} show that edge deletion is the most effective of the three, we focus on edge deletion in the remainder of the paper.